Hiring an in-house SEO specialist is often difficult. Especially if you aren't familiar (and staying current) with SEO yourself.

 In the earlier phases of your web presence, you'll have no readers and no rapport, however.
 So you need to be exceptionally proactive about earning links.
 There are industry directories, blog aggregators, digital PR spots, and hundreds of other varieties of easy links if you're smart and organized.
 Much of it will also send relevant traffic, directly, forever.
 It's good marketing too.

-This is why, early your SEO development, we advise that you should be 80% link building, 20% content marketing.
+This is why, early in your SEO development, we advise that you should be 80% link building, 20% content marketing.

 7. If they think link building is a replacement for content marketing.